 - Remove all organs and skin.
-Organs and skin can be high in fat and organic chemicals. - Trim off fatty areas shown in black on drawing.
+Organs and skin can be high in fat and organic chemicals. - Trim off fatty areas.
 This includes belly fat, side fat and back fat.
 Organic contaminants concentrate in fat. - Bake or broil skinned, trimmed fish on a rack or grill so fat drips off.
 Throw away drippings. - When fish are poached or fried, throw away the broth or oil.
 Keep smaller